maritimeconnectivity/IdentityRegistry/README.md

 You will be prompted for the root password for the database.
 The script will create a new user and this user will be used to create the needed tables.
 If you see this error: ```ERROR 1698 (28000): Access denied for user 'root'@'localhost'```, try running the command with ```sudo```.

-The setup script will also create an organization called "Maritime Cloud" that is used for the bootstrap process.

-The database can be drop with this command:
+The database can be dropped with this command:
 ```sh
 $ ./setup/drop-db.sh
 ```